hugemenace/resonate/README.md

 - You can download Resonate from the [Godot Asset Library](https://godotengine.org/asset-library/asset/2546) (or from within the editor).
 - You can grab the latest version from the [Github releases page](https://github.com/hugemenace/resonate/releases).
-- You can also clone or download this repo, then extract the `addons/resonate` directory into the root folder of your Godot project.
+- You can also clone or download this repo, and extract the `addons/resonate` directory into the root folder of your Godot project.
 - You can grab the addon from [Gumroad](https://hugemenace.gumroad.com/l/resonate-godot-addon) (if you'd like to financially support this project).

 ## Supporting this project